 What is halibut?

-It's a great alternative to other types of fish and can be cooked in many different ways.
+It's a great alternative to other types of white fish and can be cooked in many different ways.

 See the recipe card below for quantities and remaining ingredients.